Some remarks on dp-minimal groups: Abstract

 \section{Abstract}

-We prove that $\omega$-categorical dp-minimal groups are nilpotent-by-finite, a small step in the general direction of proving the conjecture raised in \cite[Conjecture 0.2]{MR2898712}.
-We also show that in dp-minimal definably amenable groups, f-generic global types are strongly f-generic (in the sense of \cite{ChernikovSimonDA2015}).
+We prove that $\omega$-categorical dp-minimal groups are nilpotent-by-finite, a small step in the general direction of proving this for NIP $\omega$-categorical groups.
+We also show that in dp-minimal definably amenable groups, $f$-generic global types are strongly $f$-generic.

 \urladdr{https://sites.google.com/site/itay80/}

 \urladdr{http://www.normalesup.org/\textasciitilde{}simon/}

 \subjclass[2010]{03C45, 20A15, 03C60, 03C35 }